 With the server-side model, the HTML source is sent to the web server with an intermingled set of instructions.
 Again this set of instructions will be used to generate HTML for the page at the time the user requests the page.
 Once again, the page is generated dynamically upon request.
-Our set of five steps once more becomes six; however, there is a subtle twist regarding where the processing of instructions is done:
+However, there is a subtle twist regarding where the processing of instructions is done:

-- A web author writes a set of instructions for creating HTML, and saves these instructions within a file. - 2.
-Sometime later, a user types a page request into their browser, and the request is passed from the browser to the web server. - 3.
-The web server locates the file of instructions. - 4.
+- 1. A web author writes a set of instructions for creating HTML, and saves these instructions within a file. - 2.
+Sometime later, a user types a page request into their browser, and the request is passed from the browser to the web server.

+- 3. The web server locates the file of instructions. - 4.
 The web server follows the instructions in order to create a stream of HTML. - 5.
-The web server sends the newly created HTML stream back across the network to the browser - 6.
+The web server sends the newly created HTML stream back across the network to the browser. - 6.
 The browser processes the HTML and displays the page.

 The twist is that all the processing is done on the server, before the page is sent back to the browser.
 One of the key advantages this has over the client-side model is that only the HTML is actually sent to the browser.
-This means that our page's original code is hidden away on the server, and that we can safely assume that most browsers should be able to at least have a go at displaying it.
-ASP.NET as you might have gathered, does its processing on the server-side.
+This means that our page's original code is hidden away on the server, and that we can safely assume that most browsers should be able to at least have a go at displaying the generated HTML.
+ASP.NET, as you might have gathered, does its processing on the server-side.